FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Part E.
 ## Modify the barebones clock to make it your own

+Ilan, can you call out places in the code where people might be changing things?
+Ideally code is also commented thus.

 ## Part F.
 ## Make a short video of your modified barebones PiClock